 SUBJECT: Exemption Requests from Mandatory Laws and Procedures

-The Flexibility, Efficiency, and Modernization in Child Support Enforcement Programs final rule, published on December 20, 2016, amended 45 CFR 302.70(d)(2) by extending the exemption period from three to five years.
+The Flexibility, Efficiency, and Modernization in Child Support Enforcement Programs final rule, published on December 20, 2016, amended 45 CFR 302.70(d)(2) Visit disclaimer page by extending the exemption period from three to five years.
 This Action Transmittal provides the revised instructions states must follow when applying for an exemption from mandatory laws and procedures.

 The following topics are addressed:

 - Mandatory Laws and Procedures

 - Exemption Process and Submission Material

 - Revocation of Exemption or Disapproval of Request for Extension

 INQUIRIES: ACF OCSE Regional Program Managers